makrai/notes/bostan-18-text-emo-corpora.md

 ### AffectiveText (Strapparava and Mihalcea 2007) is built on news headlines

-* 1,250 instances.
-The main goal of this resource is the
+* 1,250 instances
   * Training/developing data amounts to 250, eval on another 1,000 instances
-* classification of emotions and valence in news headlines.
-The annotation
+* classification of emotions and valence in news headlines
-  * Ekman’s basic emotions, complemented by valence.
-It is
+  * Ekman’s basic emotions, complemented by valence
-* multi-label annotated via expert annotation and
+* multi-label annotated via expert annotation
 * free download, the license is not specified
 * emotion score from 0 to 100